greggman/ffmpegserver.js/README.md

 ## Passing more arguments to ffmpeg

-ffmpeg as a bazillion options.
+ffmpeg has a bazillion options.
 To pass in more options to ffmpeg first run with

     node start.js --allow-arbitrary-ffmpeg-arguments